fabiosferreira/refactoring-react-web-apps/README.md

 We found seven refactorings extracting HTML/JS code to reusable components.

+#### Extract JSX outside render method to component

+This refactoring enables the reuse of helper methods with JSX code in other components.
+In *React*, the render method---which is the only method required in a class--- returns a JSX template describing what should appear on the UI.
+The other methods in a class component are coupled with the render method.

+**Problem:** When the ```render``` method becomes large, developers sometimes move part of its code to separate methods, which prevents reuse decoupled from the render.

+**Solution:** Extract these methods to new components.

+**Benefits:** Extracting these methods to new components improves reusability and allows their reuse in other pages.

+We found six occurrences of this refactoring in our dataset.

 #### Rename hook

 This refactoring is also similar to a traditional rename refactoring.
 It occurs when the name of a hook does not represent its purpose well.